olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 }
 ```

-well let's say you prefer to call `loadProduct` on `created()`, or for some reasons you require the lifecycle hooks to be re-triggered and not just watch for changes in the global \$route object, well there's a way out:
+well let's say you prefer to call `loadProduct` on `created()`, or for some reason, you require the lifecycle hooks to be re-triggered and not just watch for changes in the global \$route object, well there's a way out:

 ```js
 <router-view :key="$route.fullPath"> </router-view>